AlexandraPavel/flight_predictor_service/README.md

 	swap: 1gb
 	virtual disk limit: 64GB

-Training of the model can be done on google colab using
+Training of the model was done in colab: https://github.com/AlexandraPavel/PriceFlightEstimator

-	research/train_flight_classifier.ipynb

-and

-	research/flight_training.py

-or it can be done in the container (enviroment settings are included)

 Before starting the development in .devcontainer, run: